Paybook/sync-py/mapping.md

 # SDK - REST API mapping

-Here is the underlying mapping between Paybook SDK projects i.e. sync projects, and <a href="https://www.paybook.com/sync/docs" target="_blank">Paybook Sync Rest API</a>.
+Here is the underlying mapping between Paybook SDK projects i.e. sync projects, and [Paybook Sync Rest API](https://www.paybook.com/sync/docs){:target="_blank"}.
 In the next tables there are examples of how an endpoint must be requested from an SDK and which is the REST API endpoint that is called when this happens.

 Important: the SDK sample code is python-based but the execution's essence must be the same independent of the platform.